backdoor831246/dev0RotInjector/README.md

 # dev0RotInjector

 **dev0RotInjector** is a Windows GUI application for injecting a DLL into a running process.
-This repository includes the C# Windows Forms source (recommended under `src/`), an optional Python helper script (`register_dev0RotInjector.py`) to add a context-menu entry for `.dll` files, build/publish instructions, and security guidance.
+This repository includes the C# Windows Forms source (recommended under `source code/`), an optional Python helper script (`register_dev0RotInjector.py`) to add a context-menu entry for `.dll` files, build/publish instructions, and security guidance.

-> **Important — Legal & Safety Notice**
-> This tool is dual‑use.
-Do **not** use it on systems, processes or applications without explicit authorization.
-Unauthorized code injection is illegal and can cause system instability or data loss.
-The author is not responsible for misuse.

 ---